BIBI – Apocalypse. Lyrics & Meaning

 Bring me back to heaven, I got you, my milk

-What’s the point of judging good and evil?
+What’s the point of deciding what’s good or evil?

 It’s your loss if you don’t take a bite

-A bedtime that’s good even if it’s the end
+A night together that’s worth it even if it’s the end

-If it’s a sin, I’ll gladly take the punishment
+If that’s a sin, I’ll gladly take the punishment

 Shh, look at this adam